Healthdirect Free Australian health advice you can count on.

 Some causes of non-specific upper back pain include:

-Very few cases of upper back pain have a specific cause.
+Few cases of upper back pain have a specific medical cause.
 Some specific causes of back pain include:

 • 'slipped disc' — also known as a prolapsed or herniated disc.
 This is when one of the discs that sit between the bones of the spine is damaged or weakened.
 The disc bulges and presses on the nerves of the spine and may cause pain, tingling or numbness down one or both legs.

 • osteoporosis — a condition that affects your bones, causing them to become weak.
-Osteoporosis does not itself cause pain but can lead to painful fractures (breaks) of the bones in the spine, including compression fractures (where the back bones lose height or collapse).
+Osteoporosis can lead to painful fractures (breaks) of the bones in the spine, including compression fractures (where the back bones lose height or collapse).

 • trauma — for example, from injury to the bones and soft tissues of the spine.

-Very rarely (in fewer than 1 in every 100 cases), upper back pain is caused by infection of the bones of the upper back, or a tumour (cancer) in the bones of the back.
+Upper back pain caused by infection in the bones, or a tumour (cancer) in the bones of the spine is rare.

 When should I see my doctor?